 - Forward P/E < 35

 You can see how far below the yearly high the stock is trading on the stock list above.
-On the screenshot above, “Price vs 52-Week High” shows the current price as a % of the high.
-If it says 90, that means the stock is trading 10% below its high.
-If it says 60, that means the stock is 40% below its high because the high is 100.
+In the screenshots above, “Price vs 52-Week High” shows the current price as a % of the high.
+If it says 90, the stock trades 10% below its high.
+If it says 60, the stock is 40% below its high because the high is 100.

 Performance of the Long-Term Hold Stocks

-The following chart shows the collective performance of the current long-term hold stocks list over the last 5 years versus the S&P 500.
+The following chart shows the collective performance of the current long-term hold stocks list over the last 5 years versus the S&P 500 via StockRover.

 This scan is backward-looking and can only incorporate forward estimates.
 If a stock no longer meets the criteria then its performance may suffer.
 The criteria are designed to look for companies with attractive qualities which are generally associated with a long-term rising stock price.